 - Avoid throwing burning things in the garbage chute as this may cause a fire.

 - Do not hang clothes that are dripping with water.
 It is advisable that you let your wet clothes run in the dryer before hanging them outside.

 - Do not make a loud noise.
 If possible lower the volume of your radio, or television.

-Living in HDB flats or any other settlement requires you to practice etiquette.
+Living in a Rented HDB flats or any other settlement requires you to practice etiquette.
 This thing will ensure a peaceful environment and a good camaraderie with your neighbours.